 6) Horses are measured in a “Hand” unit which is equal to 4 inches per hand.
 An average width across a man’s hand is 4 inches this is where the “Hand” unit came from.
 Therefore, if a horse measures 15 hands you would take 15 x 4 = 60 inches tall, which is also 5 foot.

 7) The estimated time a horse’s pregnancy will be 340 days before a foal is born.

 8) It all started back in 1689 when the first of the three stallions were imported into England and the first Thoroughbred horses where started breeding.

 9) New Jersey has been designated the horse as the state animal.
 The state contains over 4,500 horse farms and houses almost 40,000 horses.
 New Jersey preserves the natural lands in the state to do the extensive contributions to horses.

 10) As of December 2016, the oldest living Thoroughbred Horse is Prospect Point.
 At the beautiful age of 38 years, young Prospect Point was born on March 4, 1978.
-Prospect Point last race was a $1,500 claiming race at Waterford Park, which is now known as Mountaineer Park on July 10, 1985.
+His last race was at Waterford Park which was a $1,500 Claiming Race.
+Waterford Park is now known as Mountaineer Park as of July 10, 1985.

 11) The scientific name for a horse is Equus caballus.